kgdunn/pid-book/data-visualization/data-visualization.rst

 	.. figure:: images/3_correlated_variables_-_better.png
 		:width: 750px

-4. Continuing on with the previous point, the next step is to use `sparklines <http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR>`_ to represent the sequence of data.
+4. Continuing on with the previous point, the next step is to use `sparklines to represent the sequence of data <http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR>`_.

          .. figure:: images/3-correlated-variables-as-sparklines.png
-            :scale: 25%
+            :scale: 25

 Sparklines are small graphics that carry a high density of information.
 The human eye is easily capable of absorbing about 250 points per linear inch and 650 points per square inch.
 These lines convey the same amount of information as the previous plot, and are easy to consume on handheld devices such as iPhones, cellphones, and tablet computing devices which are common in chemical plants and other engineering facilities.
 Read more about them from the given hyperlink.

 Some further tips:

 -	When plotting money values over time (e.g. sales of polymer composite over the past 10 years), adjust for inflation effects by dividing through by the consumer price index, or an appropriate factor.
-Distortions due to the time value of money can be very misleading as this example of car sales shows: http://www.duke.edu/~rnau/411infla.htm.
-A Canadian inflation calculator is available from the Bank of Canada: http://www.bankofcanada.ca/en/rates/inflation_calc.html
+Distortions due to the time value of money can be very misleading as this `example of car sales shows <http://www.duke.edu/~rnau/411infla.htm>`_.
+A `Canadian inflation calculator <http://www.bankofcanada.ca/en/rates/inflation_calc.html>`_ is available from the Bank of Canada.

 -	If you ever get the feeling "why are we being shown so little", then you must request more data before and after the time period or current sequence shown.
 A typical example is with stock-price data (see example figure of Apple's stock).
 There are numerous graphical "lies" in magazines and reports where the plot shows a drastic change in trend, however in the context of prior data, that trend is a small aberration.
 Again, this brings into play the brain's remarkable power to discern signal from noise, but to do this our brains require context.

 	.. figure:: images/AAPL-stock-prices.png
 		:width: 750px
-		:scale: 100%
+		:scale: 100
 		:align: center

 .. index::